 Deforestation is the destruction of forests and creating barren land.
 It may be done to use forest land for commercial purposes.

 Reforestation is the regrowing of plants in a land where once forest existed but now is destroyed.

 Afforestation is growing plants in a barren area.
 It is building a new forest in an area where forests never existed.

-Fossil fuels are obtained from the forest resources and should be appropriately used and not be wasted.
+Fossil fuels are obtained from forest resources and should be appropriately used and not be wasted.

-Wildlife should not be destroyed and should be put in either in-situ conservation or ex-situ conservation centers.
+Wildlife should not be destroyed and should be put in either in-situ conservation or ex-situ conservation centres.